Configuring Discovery Views for Primo VE

 Configuring Search Profile Slots

-Search profile slots, which are comprised of one or more search profiles (see Configuring Search Profiles), enable users to narrow their searches to material under specific categories (such as the full catalog, journals, or items from a specific campus only).
-The search profile slots appear in the following areas in Primo VE:
+Search profile slots, comprised of one or more search profiles (see Configuring Search Profiles), enable users to narrow their searches to material under specific categories (such as the full catalog, journals, or items from a specific campus only).
+The search profile slots appear in the following areas in the UI:

 Search Box with Search Scopes